 Bicycling is a convenient, healthy, and sustainable way to arrive at your campus destination.
-The University of Utah is a Silver Bicycle Friendly University ranked by the League of American Bicyclists.
+The University of Utah is a Gold Bicycle Friendly University ranked by the League of American Bicyclists.

 For questions contact: Ginger Cannon, Active Transportation Manager, 801.581.7505.

 - Wear a helmet and remember that pedestrians have the right of way.

 - Bicyclists have the same rights and responsibilities as motor vehicles.
 Obey traffic rules and signs.

 - Keep your bike in good working order.
 Check your tires, chain, and brakes regularly.

 - Ride with traffic on the right side of the road rather than against traffic.

 - When riding at night, a headlight, taillight, and reflectors are required by state law.